chriscowley/chriscowley.me.uk/source/_posts/2013-08-01-home-made-energy-drink.markdown

 1. It must not be a rip off
 1. I want to have a at least a reasonable idea of what is in it.

 You can spend a small fortune on these drinks.
-Exercise nutrition is big business, but at starting roughly 1 euros a a bottle (3-4 euros a day at this time of year, plus my hay fever medicines) they can get pricey.
+Exercise nutrition is big business, but starting at roughly 1 euro a bottle (3-4 euros a day at this time of year, plus my hay fever medicines) they can get pricey.

 In reality you need 3 things: